-- Forums for sharing knowledge between organisations and sharing office facilities were more appropriate for
+- Forums for sharing knowledge between organisations and sharing office facilities were more appropriate for other large programmes.

 This report, and the work it describes, was commissioned by the Olympic Delivery Authority and funded by the Health and Safety Executive and the Institution of Civil Engineers.
 Its contents, including any opinions and/ or conclusions expressed, are those of the authors alone and do not necessarily represent the policy of those commissioning or funding it.

 Assistance in the use of Adobe Acrobat PDF files is available on our FAQs page.